 During WWII, the US government invented a fake spy to fool the Germans.
 They made up papers, a travel history, and more, hoping the Germans would spend time and money to find him.
 Alfred Hitchcock heard this story after the war, filed it away in his brain, and then found a use for it years later, making the concept of an imaginary spy a key plot point in the magnificent North by Northwest.

 The point is, you never know where creativity comes from.
 Even creative types aren’t really sure: it’s a hodgepodge of things you hear and see, filtered through your own ideas, experience, and artistry.
 Even in marketing, ideas can come from anywhere.
-A good content marketing team needs to find inspiration from a frequently overlooked source: customer service.
+A good content marketing team needs to find inspiration from a frequently overlooked source: customer care.